-The upper, or main, America Bay site has a number of overlapping figures, with a whale in the middle of the group.
+The upper America Bay site has a number of overlapping figures, with a whale in the middle of the group.

-Below the large fin and outside the figure of the whale is a goanna.
+Within and overlapping the large whale is the figure of a woman and a stingray (or skate), and next to the whale is a goanna.

 To the west of the main site is a representation of Daramulan, an ancestral creation being and the son of Baiame and Bootha, and a number of additional figures.

-Next to the Daramulan figure is a small fish (described by McCarthy as a leatherjacket).
+Next to the Daramulan figure is a small fish, and below his foot a goanna.